antisharper/explorationsofZ/README.md

 - **Long Pulse**  < Internet is available but VPN is down/disabled
 - **ON**          < Internet available and VPN is up -> You're Secure!

-### Switch to Control VPN Connection -> Wire switch to pin 21.
+#### Switch to Control VPN Connection -> Wire switch to pin 21.
-- Hold Switch for 1/2 second to toggle status of VPN (file /dev/shm/no-openvpn is created/removed)
+- Hold Switch for 1/2 second to toggle status of VPN (file /dev/shm/no-openvpn is created/removed).
+This stops and starts the OPENVPN connection.

 ## Future
 - [ ] Web Status